peachcloud/peach-monitor/README.md

 The utility is intended to be run with the `--save` flag prior to each system reboot or shutdown.
 This allows network transmission totals (upload and download) to be persisted to the filesystem in the form of a JSON data store.

-When the `--daemon` flag is set, `peach-monitor` retrieves user-defined alert thresholds from the data store, calculates the latest data usage statistics and sets alert flags accordingly.
-These flag values can be access from other parts of the PeachCloud system to alert the user (for example, by `peach-web` for web application display).
+When the `--update` flag is set, `peach-monitor` retrieves user-defined alert thresholds from the data store, calculates the latest data usage statistics and sets alert flags accordingly.
+These flag values can be accessed from other parts of the PeachCloud system to alert the user (for example, by `peach-web` for web application display).

+The `--daemon` flag executes the `--update` functionality in a loop and is intended to be run as a background process for convenient alert flag updates.

 The `--iface` argument is used to define the network interface from which to retrieve network traffic data.
 This defaults to `wlan0` if not defined.